Urbanham/CS4220/README.md

 (http://www.calstatela.edu/cetl/academic-support-resources)

 **Student Handbook** <br />
-CSULA Student Handbook:  <br />
+ECST Student Handbook:  <br />
 (http://www.calstatela.edu/ecst/cs/student-handbook)

 ---
  ### COURSE & UNIVERSITY POLICIES

 **Academic Honesty/Student Conduct**
 All work you submit must be your own scholarly and creative efforts.
 Any act of using ideas, words, or work of another person or persons as if they were one’s own is considered as cheating.
-Cheating will not be tolerated.
 Cheating on any assignment or exam will be taken seriously.
-All parties involved will receive a grade of F for the course and be reported to the University Official.
-Check Appendix E - Student Conduct / Student Conduct Procedures to see student code of conduct in Cal State LA.
+Please visit the Cal State LA, Judicial Affairs Office website where you will find examples of what constitutes cheating and plagiarism so that you become familiar with the guidelines, and consequences of not following them.

 **Student Handbook** <br />
 Information on student rights and responsibilities, academic honesty, standards of conduct, etc., can be found in Schedule of Classes for the current quarter visit the Cal State LA Schedule of Classes Information under Policies and Procedures.